moia-oss/bastion-host-forward/README.md

 ```

 This creates a port forward session on the defined `localPortNumber`.
 The
 target is the id of the bastion host instance.
-This will be outputted
+This will be output
 automatically after deploying the bastion host.
 The `portNumber` must be the
 same as the RDS Port.